guoweiyu/Logic-in-Frames/README.md

-# TStar: A Unified KeyFrame Searching Framework for Video Question Answering
+# VSLS: Visual Semantic-Logical Keyframe Search Framework

 **TStar** is a comprehensive framework designed to integrate **KeyFrame Searching** into Vision-Language Models (VLMs) to enhance Video Question Answering (VQA).
 By leveraging efficient keyframe searching, TStar dynamically identifies relevant frames in videos, enabling state-of-the-art VLMs like **LLaVA** to achieve improved performance in understanding and reasoning over video data.